LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 And if we recap the [`scheduler()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L641) function, we'll find only a process that state is "RUNNABLE" can be chosen to put on cpu, and in the meantime, its state will be updated to "RUNNING".

-There are two states left, a process will "SLEEPING" when [`sleep()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L607) called, the typical case is the `Sleeplock`, when the lock is held by another process, the current process that try to acquire the lock will go to sleep.
+There are two states left, a process will "SLEEPING" when [`sleep()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L607) called, the typical case is the `Sleeplock`, when the lock is held by another process, the current process that tries to acquire the lock will go to sleep.
 While once a process exited by calling [`exit()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L704) its state will become "ZOMBIE", a zombie process can only been recycled by [`freeproc()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L491).

-There are many new concepts and functions were brought, don't worry, let's see the full picture of process lifecycle at first:
+There are many new concepts and functions that were brought, don't worry, let's see the full picture of process lifecycle first:

 {% asset_img 5.png %}

 Interesting!
-There are many different functions get involved to drive the state change.
+There are many different functions that get involved in driving the state change.
 We'll briefly explain them, for more details please read the code directly.

-Generally, from "USED" to "RUNNABLE" happens when a process is creating. [`userinit`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L307) create the very first process(the init process, pid = 1) in the entire system, so the state will be changed in that function.
+Generally, from "USED" to "RUNNABLE" happens when a process is being created. [`userinit`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L307) create the very first process(the init process, pid = 1) in the entire system, so the state will be changed in that function.
 Except for the special init process, a normal process will often be created through the [`fork()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L365) syscall, it also changes state to "RUNNABLE".

 We have discussed the scheduling procedure back in the [`scheduler()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L641) function, but there is also a path that can put a process directly from "RUNNING" to "RUNNABLE".
-Please note that, this kind of state change is not very easy to be implemented.
+Please note that, this kind of state change is not very easy to implement.

 For example, there is a user process with content is only an infinite loop: `loop {}`, and this loop is running forever.
 You may imagine how to stop the infinite loop and switch off the process from the cpu.
 Even in the running kernel code in a privileged mode, it's also impossible to stop it because the loop fully occupied the cpu, expect for one case, interrupt.
-BTW, to directly interrupt a program from running, this type of scheduling way is called ["Preemptive multitasking"](https://en.wikipedia.org/wiki/Preemption_(computing)), conversely, the type that requires the program itself to assisting the scheduling is called ["Cooperative multitasking"](https://en.wikipedia.org/wiki/Cooperative_multitasking).
+BTW, to directly interrupt a program from running, this type of scheduling way is called ["Preemptive multitasking"](https://en.wikipedia.org/wiki/Preemption_(computing)), conversely, the type that requires the program itself to assist the scheduling is called ["Cooperative multitasking"](https://en.wikipedia.org/wiki/Cooperative_multitasking).

-If you still remember, back to the chapter 2, there was a function [`timerinit()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/start.rs#L55) in the [`start()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/start.rs#L16), we didn't talk about it at that time, but now we can bring it up.
-This function initialize the timer interrupt, which will send an interrupt every 1/10 sec to every cpu.
+If you still remember, back to chapter 2, there was a function [`timerinit()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/start.rs#L55) in the [`start()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/start.rs#L16), we didn't talk about it at that time, but now we can bring it up.
+This function initializes the timer interrupt, which will send an interrupt every 1/10 sec to every cpu.
 We'll see more details about trap and interrupt in the next chapter, now we only need to know that the [`proc_yiled()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L226) will be called while the timer interrupt is handled:

 ```rust
 // proc.rs